-Areas of Expertise: Government relations, communications, campaign management, coalition building, natural resources policy, digital media.
+Areas of Expertise: Government relations, strategic communications, campaign management, and natural resources policy.

-Personal Interests: Political debates and discussions, volunteering with the Boy Scouts of America, digital media, practical natural resources management, and backpacking.
+Personal Interests: Political debates and discussions, volunteering with the Boy Scouts of America, trying new restaurants, and spending time outdoors.

-Mark brings a wide range of experience to Pac/West in the Rocky Mountains, including campaign management, government affairs, outreach, and communications.
+Mark leads Pac/West’s Denver office and brings a wide range of experience to his clients including campaign management, government affairs, strategic communications, and stakeholder relations.

 Before rejoining Pac/West in 2013, Mark worked for the National Association of Conservation Districts in Washington, DC where he oversaw the western United States and managed the Association’s work with the Department of the Interior and the U.S. Forest Service as well as the House and Senate Resources Committees.
-While with the Association, Mark worked on a number of natural resources issues including public lands, wildlife, energy, and endangered species.
 Mark was instrumental at raising the profile of the Association with the Department of the Interior and Bureau of Land Management (BLM), including renegotiating the five-year Memorandum of Understanding between the Association and BLM.

-Mark serves on the board of directors for Denver Area Council Boy Scouts, a member of the Conservation Task Force for Boy Scouts of America National Committee, and is on the Public Outreach Committee for the Interstate Oil and Gas Compact Commission.
+Mark serves on the board of directors for Denver Area Council Boy Scouts, a member of the Conservation Task Force for Boy Scouts of America National Committee and is vice-chair the Public Outreach Committee for the Interstate Oil and Gas Compact Commission.

 Mark holds a Bachelor of Arts degree in Politics and Government from Pacific University.